gtsop/babel-jest-boost/README.md

 - 0.1.15 Performance improvements ✅
 - 0.1.16 ignore node_modules config option ✅
 - 0.1.17 babel/preset-env compatibility ✅
-- 0.1.18 Ensure all different `jest.mock` calls are properly treated.
+- 0.1.18 Ensure all different `jest.mock` calls are properly treated. ✅
+- 0.1.19 Export plain `@gtsopanoglou/babel-jest-boost` transformer as drop-in replacement for `babel-jest` ✅
-- 0.1.19 Expose debugging options to the user (like printing which imports are being rewritten, or the transpiled output of a particular file).
+- 0.1.20 Expose debugging options to the user (like printing which imports are being rewritten, or the transpiled output of a particular file).
-- 0.1.20 Expose a jest reporter to print a high-level overview of what the plugin did within the run (and potientialy report barel file statistics)
+- 0.1.21 Expose a jest reporter to print a high-level overview of what the plugin did within the run (and potientialy report barel file statistics)
-- 0.1.21 Performance testing: Fork some open-source codebases, integrate `babel-jest-boost` and test to measure the performance increase.
+- 0.1.22 Performance testing: Fork some open-source codebases, integrate `babel-jest-boost` and test to measure the performance increase.
 Do this in the CI/CD pipeline
-- 0.1.22 Figure out automatic changelog, version increase, github release, npm publish actions
+- 0.1.23 Figure out automatic changelog, version increase, github release, npm publish actions